last updated: 2022-02-21

 pages https://docs.docker.com/get-started/overview/ and for openHAB https://www.openhab.org/docs/installation/docker.html.

-sudo apt update
+sudo apt update && sudo apt upgrade

-Test if everything is ok:
+Test if Docker is working:

 sudo docker run hello-world

-, stop and start (restart):
+and start

 sudo systemctl status docker